RonKahr/NumJS/README.md

 subtract(B):  Subtract the RMatrix B from the current matrix, A-B.
 transpose():  Return the transpose (A<sup>T</sup>) of the current matrix. trace():  Return the trace of the current matrix.
+submatrix(row,col):  Return a submatrix of the current matrix by eliminating the specified row and column. toString():  Return a string representation of the matrix. isStrictEqual(B): Compare each element in the current matrix to another matrix B and return false if any value does not match. isDeltaEqual(B): Compare each element in the current matrix to another matrix B and return false only if the absolute value of the difference is greater than the DELTA value.

+##### Factorization Methods
+LUPDecomposition()
+CholeskyDecompositionGetL()
+QRDecomposition()